 Can Life Insurance Be A Business Expense?

-Life insurance premiums can be tax-deductible as a business expense if the insured is an employee or corporate officer of the company and the company is not the beneficiary of the life insurance policy.
+Life insurance premiums can be tax-deductible as a business expense if the insured is an employee or corporate officer and the company is not the life insurance policy beneficiary.

 Employers offering group term life coverage to employees can deduct the first $50,000 benefits they pay each employee.
 This does not count as income for the employee.